 Sarah Depaoli, Ph.D.

-Dr. Sarah Depaoli is Associate Professor and Area Head of Quantitative Methods, Measurement, and Statistics (QMMS) at the University of California, Merced.
+Dr. Sarah Depaoli is Professor and Area Head of Quantitative Methods, Measurement, and Statistics (QMMS) at the University of California, Merced.
 Her research focuses on issues surrounding Bayesian estimation of latent variable models.
 She is the author of the book Bayesian Structural Equation Modeling, which is part of the Methodology in the Social Sciences Series with Guilford Press.

 Ph.D. in 2010, University of Wisconsin, Madison